 Radovan Karadzic was arrested in Belgrade, Serbia in July 2008 and transferred to the custody of the ICTY in The Hague.
 Impromptu celebrations erupted in Sarajevo as news of the arrest spread.
 Karadzic made his initial court appearance shortly after his arrival, refusing to enter a plea and stating that he would defend himself.
 The trial is unlikely to begin until sometime in 2009.
 As of August 2008, Ratko Mladic was still at large – the last Bosnian fugitive from justice at the ICTY.

-Also in July 2008, former High Representative Paddy Ashdown penned an op-ed in British Sunday national newspaper the Observer, warning that the situation in Bosnia and Hercegovina was rapidly deteriorating despite Karadzic’s arrest.
-He wrote that without greater engagement from the European Union, Bosnia and Hercegovina could well slide towards partition, which would have dire consequences for minority communities throughout the country.
+Also in July 2008, former High Representative Paddy Ashdown penned an op-ed in British Sunday national newspaper the Observer, warning that the situation in Bosnia and Herzegovina was rapidly deteriorating despite Karadzic’s arrest.
+He wrote that without greater engagement from the European Union, Bosnia and Herzegovina could well slide towards partition, which would have dire consequences for minority communities throughout the country.

 Updated June 2015